shane-mason/FieldStation42/README.md

 ## Experimental Features - Cable Mode
 * Preview/guide channel with embedded video and configurable messages
     * This is a brand new feature - documentation in progress in the [FieldStation42 Guide](https://github.com/shane-mason/FieldStation42/wiki)
+* Loop channels, useful for community bulletin style channels or information loops.
+    * Play videos in order from specified channels.

 ![A screenshot of a guide channel simulation](docs/guide.png?raw=true)